exadel-inc/esl/src/modules/esl-event-listener/README.md

     // Subcribes all auto descriptors (onEventAutoDescSugar and onEventAutoDesc) ESLEventUtils.subscribe(this);

-    // Simply subscribe onEventManualFn on click
+    // Subscribes onEventManualFn on click
     ESLEventUtils.subscribe(this, 'click', this.onEventManualFn);

-    // Subscribe onEventManualFn on window resize
+    // Subscribes onEventManualFn on window resize
     ESLEventUtils.subscribe(this, {event: 'resize', target: window}, this.onEventManualFn);

-    // Simply subscribe onEventManualFn on click
-    ESLEventUtils.subscribe(this, 'click', this.onEventManualFn);

-    // Subscribe onEventManualDesc by embeded information
+    // Subscribes onEventManualDesc using embeded information
     ESLEventUtils.subscribe(this, this.onEventManualDesc);

-    // Subscribe onEventManualDesc by merged embeded and passed information ESLEventUtils.subscribe(this, {target: window}, this.onEventManualDesc); }
+    // Subscribes onEventManualDesc using merged embeded and passed information ESLEventUtils.subscribe(this, {target: window}, this.onEventManualDesc); }

   unbind() {
-    // Unsubcribes all subscription
+    // Unsubcribes all subscriptions
     ESLEventUtils.unsubscribe(this);

     // Unsubcribes just onEventAutoDesc